The Common Program of the People's Republic of China 1949-1954

 The central authorities divided the country into three zones: heated, transition, and non-heated.
 Consumption was much higher in all the provinces and autonomous regions north of the Changjiang River because they were allocated coal for winter heating, unlike those to the south.
 This government-decreed demarcation caused significant hardship for people living in the middle transition zone, such as in Shanghai, who lacked the desired quantities of fuel for heating during winter.
 In 1952, Shanghai alone accounted for nearly one-fifth of the nation’s coal consumption.
 The eastern region as a whole accounted for 36.3 percent, with Jiangsu and Shandong also having sizable shares.
 The second-largest concentration of consumption was in Liaoning.
 Overall, the northeast region accounted for 29 percent, the north for 14.2 percent, the south-central for 12 percent, the southwest for 6.1 percent, and the northwest for 2.4 percent.

-From the start, crude oil was regarded as a ‘strategic material’ and the oil industry was regarded as a ‘strategic industry’.
+From the start, The CCP regarded crude oil as a ‘strategic material’ and the oil industry was regarded as a ‘strategic industry’.
 However, in 1949, the Yumen Oil Field in Gansu province was the only domestic oil field able to support industrial production and it fell far short of China's oil needs.
 Shipping millions of tons of crude oil from the west to the east exhausted the only railroads serving these regions.
 After the collapse of the GMD government, most of the geologists and engineers remained in mainland China and worked for the PRC.
 After the retreat, more than a hundred heavy industrial enterprises; nearly one thousand manufacturing, mining, and power generation units; thirty-two thousand staff members, and more than 600,000 skilled workers remained on the mainland.
 This continuity contributed greatly to the post-1949 production successes.
 From 1950 to 1957, China's total crude oil output was less than 6 million tonnes, leading to a reliance on oil imports.
+The oil production could only meet a quarter of the domestic demand in 1952, which made petroleum the most important and expansive product to import.
 To achieve self-sufficiency in crude oil for industrialization, the central government adopted a quasi-military "massive campaign" model for exploring and developing oil resources.
 The government provided the necessary funds and quickly mobilized human and material resources nationwide to the targeted areas for exploration and development.
 The required massive human resources were supplied by the PLA.
 In 1952, Mao Zedong ordered the reorganization of the 57th Division of the 19th Army of the PLA (8000 soldiers who receives simple drilling training) into the 1st Division of Oil.
 Starting in 1955, several oil fields were discovered.

 Comprehensive prospecting for natural resources was a top priority during the First Five-Year Plan.
 At the National Geology Planning Work Conference in Beijing near the end of 1952, Chen Yun declared, “The geology industry is the most important industry in the national economy.”
 The conference set a goal to increase "technical" human geological resources tenfold by 1953 compared to their 1952 levels.
 Significant investments were made in mining-resource prospecting and workforce training, with 1.7 billion yuan allocated solely for geological prospecting.
 Mining-machine factories were established in the early 1950s, and the number of geology students in higher education and technical schools was planned to increase by 70 percent annually during the First Five-Year Plan.
 By 1957, the number of geological technicians had surged to over 19,000, up from just 644 in 1952.
 In 1949, only eighteen petroleum geologists with eight drilling machines, including two previously abandoned by Standard Oil, were engaged in oil exploration.
 By 1955, over six thousand geological workers had access to several hundred drilling machines.
 March 1950, Sinochem (China Chemical Import and Export Company) was established and monopolised the import and export businesses of the oil industry.
 On March 1, 1951, the company officially opened for business in Tianjin, with the main task of breaking the "blockade" and "embargo" imposed by Western countries on China and developing trade with capitalist countries.
 Shell remained in China after 1950 and became the only western oil company trading in the PRC and was allowed to retain its Shanghai head office.